lives in human hair follicles!

-New revolutionary solution to dermatology:
+New revolutionary solution:

 Demodex folliculorum and Demodex brevis, both frequently referred to as hair mites.
 Demodex canis lives on the domestic dog.
 Infestation with Demodex mites is common and usually does not cause any symptoms, although occasionally some skin diseases can be caused by the mites.